berkeley-stat243/stat243-fall-2022/syllabus.md

 All course materials will be posted on GitHub except for video content, which will be in bCourses.

+### Course discussion

-We will use the course Piazza site for communication (announcements, questions, and discussion).
-You should ask questions about class material and problem sets through Piazza.
-Please use this site for your questions so that either Andrew or I can respond and so that everyone can benefit from the discussion.
-I suggest you to modify your settings on Piazza so you are informed by email of postings.
+We will use the course Ed Discussion site for communication (announcements, questions, and discussion).
+You should ask questions about class material and problem sets through the site.
+Please use this site for your questions so that either James or I can respond and so that everyone can benefit from the discussion.
+I suggest you to modify your settings on Ed Discussion so you are informed by email of postings.
 I strongly encourage you to respond to or comment on each other's questions as well (this will help your class participation grade), although of course you should not provide a solution to a problem set problem.
 If you have a specific administrative question you need to direct just to me, it's fine to email me directly.
-But if you simply want to privately ask a question about content, then just come to an office hour or see me after class.
+But if you simply want to privately ask a question about content, then just come to an office hour or see me after class or James during/after section.

+If you're enrolled in the class you should be a member of the group and be able to access it.
+If you're auditing or not yet enrolled and would like access, make sure to fill out the survey above and I will add you.
 In addition, we will use Gradescope for viewing grades.

 ## Course material  {#course-material .unnumbered}